Starting a new website or blog is always exciting. The possibilities and potential are unlimited!

 A group is different from a page.
 A Facebook group is set up by one or more users, and it gathers users who are interested in a particular topic.
 A group can be open, which means anyone can join, or it can be closed, which means an administrator has to approve you.
 Don’t let that intimidate you, most closed groups are very easy to get it into.
 In most cases they are closed simply to prevent people from outside the group from viewing the content, not to prevent people from joining.

-You can also use one of the techniques mentioned earlier, providing something of value.
-Let’s go back to the example of a food blogger.
+You can also use a different approach, providing something of value.
+Let’s use the example of a food blogger.
 Say you’re in a Facebook group that focuses on gluten-free living.
 You could put together a free e-book of gluten-free recipes and contact the Facebook group administrator to ask for permission to share your e-book in the group.
 The more unique and valuable your free resource is, the better results you will have.

 To find groups, click on “group” in the left sidebar of Facebook.
 Then do a search or click on “discover” to see some groups Facebook suggests for you.